MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/leaderboard-relational.md

 If you don't have an Azure subscription, create a [free account](https://aka.ms/azfreegamedev) to get started with 12 months of free services.
 You're not charged for services included for free with Azure free account, unless you exceed the limits of these services.
 Learn how to check usage through the [Azure Portal](https://docs.microsoft.com/azure/billing/billing-check-free-service-usage#check-usage-on-the-azure-portal) or through the [usage file](https://docs.microsoft.com/azure/billing/billing-check-free-service-usage#check-usage-through-the-usage-file).

-You are responsible for the cost of the Azure services used while running these reference architectures, the total amount depends on the number of events that will run though the analytics pipeline.
-See the pricing webpages for each of the services that were used in the reference architectures:
+You are responsible for the cost of the Azure services used while running these reference architectures.
+The total amount will vary based on usage.
+See the pricing webpages for each of the services that were used in the reference architecture:

 - [Azure Functions](https://docs.microsoft.com/azure/azure-functions/)
 - [Azure SQL Database](https://azure.microsoft.com/pricing/details/sql-database/managed/)

-You also have available the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/), to configure and estimate the costs for the Azure services that you are planning to use.
+You can also use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) to configure and estimate the costs for the Azure services that you are planning to use.
+Prices are estimates and are not intended as actual price quotes.
+Actual prices may vary depending upon the date of purchase, currency of payment, and type of agreement you enter with Microsoft.
+Contact a Microsoft sales representative for additional information on pricing.